pymc-devs/pymc-examples/myst_nbs/time_series/Air_passengers-Prophet_with_Bayesian_workflow.myst.md

     format_version: 0.13
     jupytext_version: 1.13.7
 kernelspec:
-  display_name: pymc3-dev-py38
+  display_name: pymc-dev-py38
   language: python
-  name: pymc3-dev-py38
+  name: pymc-dev-py38
 ---

 # Air passengers - Prophet-like model

 We're going to look at the "air passengers" dataset, which tracks the monthly totals of a US airline passengers from 1949 to 1960.
-We could fit this using the [Prophet](https://facebook.github.io/prophet/) model (indeed, this dataset is one of the examples they provide in their documentation), but instead we'll make our own Prophet-like model in PyMC3.
+We could fit this using the [Prophet](https://facebook.github.io/prophet/) model (indeed, this dataset is one of the examples they provide in their documentation), but instead we'll make our own Prophet-like model in PyMC.
 This will make it a lot easier to inspect the model's components and to do prior predictive checks (an integral component of the [Bayesian workflow](https://arxiv.org/abs/2011.01808)).

 ```{code-cell} ipython3
 import arviz as az